widzthedvloper/Platform_Game/README.md

 ## Instructions

 - Use your mouse left key to jump.
 Click twice to double jump.
-It only works once after you live on the ground.
+It only works once after you leaving the ground.
 - you can you the left and right arrow keys, but there's not much you can do with them.
 Try them!
 - Each time you collect a tomato, you'll get yourself an additional 10 points.
 - the game ends when you fall from the ground.